-If satisfying this key consideration Standard requires the collection of sensitive information that may advantage one party over another, the FMIsecurities settlement facility should ensure that the sensitive information is appropriately protected and used only for risk purposes rather than commercial purposes.
+42 If satisfying this Standard requires the collection of sensitive information that may advantage one party over another, the securities settlement facility should ensure that the sensitive information is appropriately protected and used only for risk purposes rather than commercial purposes.

-Standard 16.3).
-Failure of this significant indirect participant to perform as expected, such as by failing to meet its payment obligations, or stress at the indirect participant, such as that which causes others to delay payments to the indirect participant, may affect the direct participant's ability to meet its obligations to the FMI.
-FMIssecurities settlement facility.
-Securities settlement facilities should therefore identify and monitor the material dependencies of direct participants on indirect participants so that the FMIsecurities settlement facility has readily available information on how the FMIsecurities settlement facility may be affected by problems at an indirect participant, including which direct participants may be affected.

-16.3.
-An FMIA securities settlement facility should identify indirect participants responsible for a significant proportion of transactions processed by the FMI securities settlement facility and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the FMI securities settlement facility in order to manage the risks arising from these transactions.
+- 16.2.2 In some cases, issues at an indirect participant could affect the securities settlement facility.
+This is most likely to occur where a large indirect participant accesses a securities settlement facility's facilities through a relatively small direct participant (see SSF Standard 16.3).
+Failure of this significant indirect participant to perform as expected, such as by failing to meet its payment obligations, or stress at the indirect participant, such as that which causes others to delay payments to the indirect participant, may affect the direct participant's ability to meet its obligations to the securities settlement facility.
+Securities settlement facilities should therefore identify and monitor the material dependencies of direct participants on indirect participants so that the securities settlement facility has readily available information on how the securities settlement facility may be affected by problems at an indirect participant, including which direct participants may be affected. - 16.3 A securities settlement facility should identify indirect participants responsible for a significant proportion of transactions processed by the securities settlement facility and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the securities settlement facility in order to manage the risks arising from these transactions.